tjhiry29/SlothChat/README.md

 3. `npm install && npm start`
 4. Use `npm start` at any point afterwards to run the development environment.

-This project is completely open source.
-No license at the moment.
+This project is completely open source and there is no license at the moment.

 Please contact tjhiry29@gmail.com for any inquiries.

+**Upcoming and Potential Features**

+1. Nickname registration
+2. Channels
+3. Move to MySQL DB (Not a feature, but it'll allow for more features)
+4. Proper registration

+Emojis are coming at some point.

 **Contributing**